mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 expecting ')' or operator
 ```

-Documentation for the `Text.Megaparsec.Expr` module contains some hints that
+Documentation for the `Control.Monad.Combinators.Expr` module contains some hints that
 are useful in certain less-standard situations, so it is a good idea to read
 it as well.